w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 synchronous backing there can be multiple unincluded parablocks (i.e. [pipelining](#pipelining)).
 For example, when P1 is included, P2 and P3 are not included yet.
 Collators were able to generate multiple unincluded parablocks because on their end they have the [unincluded segment](#unincluded-segments), a local storage of not included parablocks.
+On the relay chain side [perspective parachains](#prospective-parachains) repeats the work each unincluded segment does in tracking candidates (as validators cannot simply trust the record kept on parachains).
 Collating on top of unincluded parents means the only time limit to generate a parablock is how long it takes to back it (2 seconds).
 The 6-second relay chain block delay includes this backing execution timeout (2 seconds) and some time for network latency (time it takes to gossip messages across the entire network).
 Thus, even if a collator has >2 seconds to produce a block, the validators will still have ~2 seconds to check it.

 ## Terminology